Income Indicators

 - More than half report that they are $200 away or less from not being able to meet all their financial obligations (54%, +6pts), more than any other province.

-In addition, over a third of PEC’s population is age 65+ and eligible for the Old Age Security benefit (OAS).
+Additionally, over one-third of PEC’s population is aged 65 and older, making them eligible for Old Age Security (OAS) benefits.

 As of March 31, 2023, 1200 PEC households rely on income from the ODSP Ontario Disability Support Program (Ministry of Children, Community and Social Services) and 234 households rely on Ontario Works (PELA Social Services).
 Income from these programs is well below the poverty line.